Ada-Developers-Academy/independent-ai-topics/02-prompting-101/verifying-information-from-chatGPT.md

 ## Summary

-Generative AI tools are very powerful, but at this stage, there are several issues around hallucinations, the cutoff date of their training data, inability connect to the internet to gather new or further information, and inability to share sources from their training data, which together mean that we cannot trust any facts that they state without verification.
+Generative AI tools are very powerful, but at this stage, there are several issues around hallucinations, the cutoff date of their training data, inability to connect to the internet to gather new or further information, and inability to share sources from their training data, which together mean that we cannot trust any facts that they state without verification.

 Any time we ask an AI tool for concrete information about the real world: historical dates, people, places, events, programming languages, etc., we need to break out our web searching and fact-checking skills to confirm each piece of verifiable information.